5 Ways to Increase Blood Flow and Circulation — and Why It’s Important

 These items are a must for anyone who works on their feet, is prone to varicose veins or both.

-You might even find it comfortable to wear compression hose under your slacks — nobody will know your secret.
+You might even find wearing compression hose under your slacks comfortable — nobody will know your secret.

 Increasing blood flow and circulation is vital to maintaining healthy functioning.